 - 1. Does the state or political subdivision have any employees who were hired prior to April 1, 1986, and are exempt from mandatory Medicare? - 2.
 Does the state or political subdivision have a public retirement system?
-If so, employees who are qualified participants in the public retirement system are not subject to mandatory social security coverage (effective July 2, 1991). - Throughout this guide, the term "public retirement system" refers to a retirement system of a state, political subdivision, or instrumentality thereof that meets the requirements of Section 3121(b)(7)(F) of the IRC.
-See Revenue Procedure 91-40, Appendix.
-For section 218 purposes, the retirement system does not need to meet the minimum benefit standards for qualified plans under ERISA.
+If so, employees who are qualified participants in the public retirement system are not subject to mandatory social security coverage (effective July 2, 1991). - Throughout this publication, the term "public retirement system" refers to a retirement system of a state, political subdivision, or instrumentality thereof that meets the requirements of Section 3121(b)(7)(F) of the IRC.
+See Revenue Procedure 91-40 in the Appendix.
+For section 218 purposes, the retirement system does not need to meet the minimum benefit standards for qualified plans under the Employee Retirement Income Security Act (ERISA).
 See Chapter 6.